bitwalker/distillery/docs/Terminology.md

 A file containing Erlang terms which describes with low-level instructions how to upgrade and downgrade between the current release and one or more older releases.

+#### Target System

+Refers to the deployment host, or to an already installed release on that host.

 ## Distillery Terms

 #### Release